-Borong is a small beautiful village near Ravangla in South Sikkim at an altitude of 5800 ft.
+Borong is a small beautiful village in Ravangla sub divison of South Sikkim district in the mountain state of Sikkim at an altitude of 5800 ft.
 With Himalayan Mountains as the backdrop, Borong is an ideal place for those looking for some peace and tranquility.
-You can enjoy a comfortable stay at Wild Flower Retreat in our cottages around a wildflower garden or in well appointed rooms, and catch a beautiful view of the snow-covered Himalayan Mountains from all of them.
-When the sun kisses the snow peaks at the time of sunrise, it is a sight that is worth the effort that you put in to visit Borong.
+You can enjoy a comfortable stay at icebeards Wild Flower Retreat in our cottages around a wildflower garden or in well appointed rooms, and catch a beautiful view of the snow-covered Himalayan Mountains from all of them.
+When the sun kisses the snow peaks at the time of sunrise, it is a sight that is worth the effort that you put in to visit this quaint hotel in Sikkim.
 You can also relish this splendid scenery from your room while listening to the chirping of unique birds.
 To be very frank, if you include the various species of birds that we see in our garden, we find enough points of flying interests within our property and then there are the wildflowers, butterflies, snowcapped mountains and the forests around us.
 But just in case, you are the active one and would like to discover in and around Borong, here are a few points of interests.
 We will be more than happy to organize a transport to reach some of these places, if you do not have one of your own.

-This Handmade Paper unit is located within Wild Flower Retreat Premises.
+This Handmade Paper unit is located within icebeards Wild Flower Retreat Premises.
 Established in 2003, the Borong-Polok Handmade Paper Unit is a successful venture by the Sikkim Development Foundation with equity capital and local participation from local households.
-The locals first discovered the papermaking technique involving the use of raw plants to make paper, without pollution or logging of trees while on a trip to a neighbouring state.
-They saw this as a business opportunity to provide the villagers with additional source of income and also a way to promote entrepreneurial spirit amongst them.
+The locals first discovered the paper making technique involving the use of raw plant barks to make paper, without pollution or logging of trees while on a trip to a neighbouring state.
+They saw this as a business opportunity to provide the villagers with additional source of income and also a way to promote entrepreneurial spirit among them.
+Paper handicrafts items and decorated paper stock are sold here for all visitors.
+It is the only unit of its kind in Sikkim.

 Ravangla is one of the most popular tourist destinations in South Sikkim.
 At an altitude of 7000 ft, located on a ridge between Maenam and Tendong Hill, Ravangla offers unmatched views of the Greater Himalayas.
 The beauty of its landscape and its location as a transit point to nearby destinations has made Ravangla a must-visit place.
 Ravangla stages the Pang Lhabsol festival in a grand manner every year around August-September.
 The festivities last for three days, culminating in the traditional dances known as ‘Chaam’ on the last day.
 In April Ravangla stages its own Tourism, Culture and Crafts Festival.